Griffith (ACT)

 The educational profile of Griffith exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational participation is notably high in Griffith, with 28.5% of residents currently enrolled in formal education.
-This includes 9.5% in tertiary education, 7.0% in secondary education, and 6.8% pursuing primary education.
-Educational provision includes St Edmund's College Canberra and St Clare's College, which collectively serve 1,782 students.
-Griffith demonstrates above-average socio-educational conditions with an ICSEA score of 1085.
-The educational mix in Griffith includes one secondary school and one K-12 school.
+Educational participation is high, with 28.5% of residents currently enrolled in formal education: 9.5% in tertiary, 7.0% in secondary, and 6.8% in primary.
+Schools include St Edmund's College Canberra and St Clare's College, serving a total of 1,782 students.
+The area has above-average socio-educational conditions (ICSEA: 1085) and offers one secondary and one K-12 school.

 Frequently Asked Questions - Education